straube/multiple-domain/README.md

 1. Upload the plugin files to the `/wp-content/plugins/multiple-domain` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings -> General screen to configure your additional domains
+3. Use the Settings -> General screen to configure your additional domains.

 ## Frequently Asked Questions